 - VM templates are regarded as protected VMs and consume license instances.

-- VMs processed with backup copy and tape jobs are not regarded as protected VMs and do not consume license instances.
-These types of jobs provide an additional protection level for VMs that are already protected with backup jobs.
+- VMs and NAS shares processed with backup copy and tape jobs are not regarded as protected VMs and NAS shares and do not consume license instances.
+These types of jobs provide an additional protection level for VMs and NAS shares that are already protected with backup jobs.

 - VMs processed by snapshot-only jobs are regarded as protected VMs and consume license instances.
 Veeam Backup & Replication will revoke instances from these VMs if you re-add a storage array to the backup infrastructure.

 - For more information on how Veeam Backup & Replication calculates license instances to consume when protecting NAS file shares, see License Instance Calculation for NAS Backup.

 With the socket licensing model, Veeam Backup & Replication is licensed by the number of CPU sockets on protected hosts.
 For more information, see Veeam Licensing Policy.

 A license is required for every occupied motherboard socket as reported by the hypervisor API.

 License is required only for source hosts — hosts on which VMs that you back up or replicate reside.
 Target hosts (for replication and migration jobs) do not need to be licensed.